-Students are to be in class Monday-Friday from 8 am to 3 p.m., unless the block schedule notes otherwise.
+Students are expected to be in class Monday-Friday from 8 am to 3 pm, unless the block schedule notes otherwise.

+Students are required to participate in all assessed activities (assignments, exams, etc.).
 When a student must be absent, he/she must contact the Course Facilitator prior to the missed class.
-If unable to reach the Facilitator, the student must leave a voice-mail message, an e-mail message or a message with a staff support person or the Director of Student Services that includes a contact telephone number.
-Accommodation for excused absences will be made, whenever possible, to assist students in situations involving illness or other emergencies.
-Documentation of the reason(s) for the absence must be provided to the Course Facilitator upon return to class.
+If unable to reach the Facilitator, the student must leave a voice-mail message, an e-mail message, or a message with a staff support person or the Director of Student Services that includes a contact telephone number.

+When a student misses an assessed course activity or when a student must be absent from class for up to 3 days, accommodation for excused absences may be made.
+At the discretion of the course facilitator, an absence may be excused for students participating in approved professional development activities, in situations involving illness, or in other emergencies.
+Documentation of the reason(s) for the absence must be provided to the course facilitator upon return to class.
 A copy of this documentation will be forwarded to the Director of Student Services for inclusion into the student's file.
-This document must be presented to the Director of Student Services upon return to class.
-The Course Facilitator/Faculty will determine how the missed materials will be completed.
+The course facilitator/faculty will determine how the missed materials will be completed.
+If emergencies arise that require a student to miss more than one assessed course activity or more than 3 days of the class, the student may be required to retake the course.